 I’m not proud of a lot of the poems I wrote this year and that’s fine.
 I’ve known I wanted to write since I was ten years old.
 I remember the second I announced my ambition to my Mom, yet I’ve usually shied away from finishing writing projects for over a decade – in large part due to a fear of producing something so bad that it was clear I had no business writing.
 The truth is Frank Herbert is right, “fear is the mind killer.”
 Many bad poems and novels must be written before stumbling on a couple good ones.
 And in the end I found that I was not writing to produce those few good poems.
 I was writing because I loved writing, rhymes, and words, producing a few good poems was an added blessing.

 One of the downsides of posting poems the same day I wrote them was that I only had time to do a quick pass for spelling, grammar, and other minor improvements before posting them.
-I now have a 370-page document of poems that I plan on sorting through and editing during the coming year, and I’m sure I will find something to edit on every single poem.
-My sincere thanks and appreciation to my friends and followers who read all these first drafts.
-If you have a poem or two you especially liked, please let me know.
-Feedback is helpful as I begin to dig into editing.
+At the end of the year I had a 370-page document of poems that I sorted through and edited down into a collection of poetry.

 I was surprised how quickly writing became part of my routine.
 I even started resenting it the same way I resent other habits I’ve established.
 “It’s 11pm, I’m in bed, and I forgot to brush my teeth” easily became “It’s 11pm, I’m in bed, and I have to write my poem.
 But it also became something that I needed to do in the same way that I need to brush my teeth or shower to feel prepared in the morning.

 This can be both good and bad.
-During the last year I cut different things out of my day when necessary because I was prioritizing writing.
+During that year I cut different things out of my day when necessary because I was prioritizing writing.
 However, the other side is that the habit of writing that I took a year to cultivate, took only a week to disappear.

 This is what excites me still about writing a poem every day.
 There is poetry everywhere waiting to be recognized and pointed out.
 I saw a man walking in plaid sweatpants, a sunhat, and a plunger, a church sign I disagree with, a father holding his son, LaLa Land, traffic jams , and a field on a cold day.
 I walked with eyes a little more open since starting this project last year, and I hope you will too.